frappe/frappe_io/frappe_io/www/docs/user/en/understanding-doctypes.md

 **Links**

-A standard navigation aid to the DocType view is the `Links` section in the dashboard.
-This helps the viewer identify at a glance the what are the document types connected to this DocType and helps can quickly create new related documents.
+A standard navigation aid to the DocType view is the `Links` section on the dashboard.
+This helps the viewer identify at a glance which document types are connected to this DocType and can quickly create new related documents.

 ### Configuration of Actions and Links